 All students, both Germans and students from abroad, must take out health insurance in Germany in order to be admitted to university.
 During your studies, there are different ways to get (statutory) health insurance:

 For foreign students we recommend a public health insurance.
-There, students get a favourable student rate until the completion of the 14th semester - but at the most until the age of 30 years.
+There, students get a favourable student rate until the age of 30 years.
 In the case of private insurance, it is essential to carefully check the insurance conditions and exclusions!

 You find further information below.